Family and Consumer Sciences Courses

 FCS 210 Introduction to Early Childhood Education (2 cr)

 Provides an overview of the complexity of working with young children, including children with disabilities, and their families.
 The course includes introduction to history of early childhood education, supportive agencies, roles of professionals, contexts of typical and atypical child and family development, and curricular models.
 (Fall only)

-Design conception, fabric characteristics, garment assembling, principles of fitting, quality control for the apparel industry.
-One lec and five hrs of lab a wk.
+Design conception, fabric characteristics, garment construction and assembly, principles of fitting, quality control for the apparel industry.
+Two 3-hour studios a week and assigned work.
+(Spring only)